Loading...

 Navigate criminal proceedings.

-Being arrested for a DUI in Twiggs County, Georgia, can be a stressful and confusing experience.
-This guide is designed to provide you with clear, practical information about what to expect, the immediate steps you need to take, and the resources available to help you navigate the legal process.
-We'll cover everything from the initial arrest and booking to critical deadlines and finding local support.
+Being arrested for DUI can be a stressful experience.
+If you've been arrested for driving under the influence in Twiggs County, Georgia, this guide provides clear, practical information to help you understand what happens next.
+This guide will cover the immediate steps you need to take, critical deadlines, and local resources available to help you navigate the legal process.
 This guide is intended to provide general information and should not be considered legal advice.
-Contact a qualified attorney to discuss your specific situation.

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what you can expect: